BarryCarlyon/twitch_misc/player/html/README.md

 Since it uses the JS Embed Library, you do not need to specify the `parent` as the JS Library will work it out for you

+This example is based on this ["Web" Example](https://twitch.extensions.barrycarlyon.co.uk/temp/player_test.html)

 ## TRY THIS EXAMPLE NOW!

 This example is also available via GitHub Pages!